Guided 10 Day Summer Vacation Package of Iceland's Complete Ring Road with Free Days in Reykjavik

 Another experience available is descending into the dormant caldera of Þríhnúkagígur, a stunning Icelandic volcano.
-The magma chamber is emblazoned with colour and is so large that the Statue of Liberty could fit inside.
+The magma chamber is emblazoned with color and is so large that the Statue of Liberty could fit inside.

 Tonight, you will again spend the evening in Reykjavík accommodation.

-Next, you will make the short drive to Skógafoss waterfall, known for its wider cascade, two observation points and the legends that tell of hidden treasures concealed behind the tumbling water.
+Next, you will make the short drive to Skógafoss waterfall, known for its wider cascade, two observation points, and the legends that tell of hidden treasures concealed behind the tumbling water.
 On clear and sunny days, the plume of this waterfall creates rainbows, adding a visual treat to your photographs.

-You will finish your day at the black sand beach, Reynisfjara, known not just for its striking dark colour, but also for the rock stacks Reynisdrangar that stand proudly out at sea.
+You will finish your day at the black sand beach, Reynisfjara, known not just for its striking dark color, but also for the rock stacks Reynisdrangar that stand proudly out at sea.
 Keep an eye on the surrounding cliffs as you might spot a puffin or two.

 You will spend the night at accommodation in or near the adjacent village of Vík í Mýrdal.

 On your fifth day, you will continue your journey down the South Coast towards what is known colloquially as “The Crown Jewel of Iceland”, Jökulsárlón glacial lagoon.
-This gem of a natural feature can be found amidst the beauty of Vatnajökull National Park and, more often than not, comes out as the favourite of Iceland’s attractions among guests.
+This gem of a natural feature can be found amidst the beauty of Vatnajökull National Park and, more often than not, comes out as the favorite of Iceland’s attractions among guests.